Burnie Burns: Red vs. Blue: 2003–2024

-After the first season of Red vs. Blue, Burns, voicing the character of Church, became a celebrity in the machinima community.
+After the first season of Red vs. Blue, Burns became a celebrity in the machinima community.
 As the director, writer, and lead actor of the series, he was the driving force behind the series.
 His series earned three awards at the 2003 Machinima Film Festival – Best Picture, Best Writing, and Best Independent Machinima Film – and was nominated for three others.

 The series completed its original five season 100-episode run on June 28, 2007, collectively known as the Blood Gulch Chronicles.
 Subsequent seasons were re-tooled with The Recollection Trilogy for seasons 6–8 (Reconstruction, Recreation, and Revelation), and The Freelancer Saga for seasons 9 and 10.
 Since season eleven, which premiered on June 14, 2013, Burns handed directorial and head writing duties to Miles Luna to shift his focus onto other projects.
-He still provides voice work for characters such as Church, Lopez and Vic.
+He still provided voice work for characters such as Church, Lopez and Vic until 2021 when Lopez was recast with Eddy Rivas taking over the role.
+In 2023, it was announced Burns would return to write the show's final season with longtime business partner Matt Hullum also returning as director, planned to air in 2024.